DanielTheFletch/odin-landing-page/README.md

 tech-savvy sweet tooth.

 **_Note:_ In an effort to maintain consistency with the trajectory of The Odin Project's curriculum, this project was not optimized for mobile viewing.
-View on desktop for the intended experience!**
+View on desktop for the intended user experience!**

 ## Technologies Used